GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 [SourceGraph](https://sourcegraph.com/github.com/rust-lang/rustc-demangle@2811a1ad6f7c8bead2ef3671e4fdc10de1553e96/-/blob/src/v0.rs?L65): SourceGraph uses [Language Server Index Format (LSIF)](https://github.com/Microsoft/language-server-protocol/blob/main/indexFormat/specification.md) to extract info from a language server and make it available in a static format.
 And rust-analyzer bindings for LSIF already exist.
 The problem is that it would require a live server to work, which is a blocker to be integrated into rustdoc as it must work serverless.

+Another argument in favour of not relying on an external tool is to have support for cross-crate links as it is a very important part of any rust project.
+For example, if you're browsing a crate "A" and you encounter an item coming from crate "B" (because crates often delegate significant portions of their implementations to sub-crates, for compile performance and other reasons), it seems obvious that it should be able to link to it.
+This means any tool that does a good job of navigating Rust source code needs to be aware of that code's dependencies, and how to link directly to source code pages within those dependencies.
+For instance, `askama_shared/filters/json.rs.html` needs to link to `serde::Serialize`.
+Rustdoc can do that because it builds a copy of all dependencies when building documentation, and it can use reliable mapping from (crate, version) to a URL pointing to the source code.
+GitHub or Google Code Search can't really do this mppaing while staying within their own code navigation system, because there is not a reliable mapping from (crate, version) to (repository URL, tag).

 # Prior art
 [prior-art]: #prior-art